erichs/composure/README.md

     # Composure: don't fear the Unix chainsaw

-This light-hearted shell script makes programming the shell easier and more intuitive:
+These light-hearted functions make programming the shell easier and more intuitive:

 * Transition organically from command, to function, to script
 * Use an unobtrusive help system with arbitrary shell metadata
 * Automatically version and store your shell functions with Git

 ## Demo!